Counselling in 3765

 Montrose, VIC 3765

-Working from a trauma-informed basis, Kate prioritises a safe, confidential and empathic therapy space.
+With a particular interest in trauma recovery, Kate prioritises a safe, confidential and empathic therapy space.
 It is in such an environment that a collaborative therapeutic relationship may be developed to facilitate client goals.
 These goals may consist of developing emotional regulation, recovering from childhood trauma, establishing communication skills, enhancing self-care practices or any other number of goals.
 Individuals may engage with short-term counselling or longer therapeutic work to address issues such as depression, anxiety, grief and loss, trauma, self-esteem issues, relationship conflict and personal development.

-Working from a trauma-informed basis, Kate prioritises a safe, confidential and empathic therapy space.
+With a particular interest in trauma recovery, Kate prioritises a safe, confidential and empathic therapy space.
 It is in such an environment that a collaborative therapeutic relationship may be developed to facilitate client goals.
 These goals may consist of developing emotional regulation, recovering from childhood trauma, establishing communication skills, enhancing self-care practices or any other number of goals.
 Individuals may engage with short-term counselling or longer therapeutic work to address issues such as depression, anxiety, grief and loss, trauma, self-esteem issues, relationship conflict and personal development.

 Sara Moshenrose